Louisiana Tech vs. Rice NCAA Football Odds, Plays and Insights | November 27, 2021

 Rice Stats and Trends

-- So far this season Rice has two wins against the spread.

-- The Owls have been underdogs by 3.5 points or more eight times this season and covered the spread once.
+- The Owls have covered the spread once this season when underdogs by 3.5 points or more (in eight chances).

 - Rice's games this year have gone over the total in eight out of 11 opportunities (72.7%).